Apo myna: Behaviour and ecology

 Little is known about the behaviour of this species.
 It eats berries and insects, and forages singly, as pairs or in small groups.
 Two nests have been found for this species, both in the holes excavated by woodpeckers into trees.
 One of these nests was 15 m off the ground and made of twigs and leaves.

 They are often seen perching on snags sometimes in flocks of up to 20 to 50 birds mixing with other forest species such as coletos.

-Ebird describes its voice as "slurred metallic warbles and a sharp, falling 'tsik!'
-Also makes audible wing beats in flight."

 Habitat and conservation status

 It is endemic to Mindanao in the south Philippines.
 Its natural habitat tropical is moist montane forests above 1250 m.
 It is assumed that the species is non-migratory.

 The Apo myna is listed as near threatened by the IUCN.
 It is common in some protected areas, but it has a small and fragmented range, and is becoming rare across some of its range.
 It is relatively secure for the present, as its habitat is remote and rugged.
 It is still affected by some logging and clearance for agriculture that may have occurred in lower parts of the elevational range.
 It is also potentially threatened by mining.

 Conservation actions proposed include: surveying range to determine current distribution and abundance, as well as assessing the population and impact of habitat loss; conducting ecological studies to improve understanding of its habitat — particularly, its tolerance to habitat degradation; protecting areas of suitable habitat, especially at lower elevations within the species' altitudinal range, and safeguarding against logging and encroachment.